 In order to get your brain into “recall mode,” or the habit of recalling, you have to force it to recall.
 And that’s where practice comes in.
 After you complete a chapter do practice problems and then do some more and still more.

-I’ve heard this from numerous tutoring clients,
+I’ve heard this from numerous students and members,

 “My professor only assigns 10 problems per chapter.”